Gigacore/react-weather-forecast/README.md

 * Open ```http://localhost:8080``` to see the app.

 ## Build
+From the root dir, run either of the following:

 * ```webpack``` bundles all your updates to bundle.js and bundle.css in dist folder.
 * If you insist to automate the build upon appending changes to files, use ```webpack --watch```